libsdl-org/SDL/docs/README-migration.md

 here, now.
 Passing NULL is the same as passing -1 here in SDL2, to signify you want SDL to decide for you.

+Mouse and touch events are no longer filtered to change their coordinates, instead you can call SDL_ConvertEventToRenderCoordinates() to explicitly map event coordinates into the rendering viewport.

-SDL_RenderWindowToLogical() and SDL_RenderLogicalToWindow() take floating point coordinates in both directions.
+SDL_RenderWindowToLogical() and SDL_RenderLogicalToWindow() have been renamed SDL_RenderCoordinatesFromWindow() and SDL_RenderCoordinatesToWindow() and take floating point coordinates in both directions.

+The viewport, clipping state, and scale for render targets are now persistent and will remain set whenever they are active.

 The following functions have been renamed:
+* SDL_GetRendererOutputSize() => SDL_GetCurrentRenderOutputSize()
 * SDL_RenderCopyExF() => SDL_RenderTextureRotated()
 * SDL_RenderCopyF() => SDL_RenderTexture()
 * SDL_RenderDrawLineF() => SDL_RenderLine()